Empowering diverse agriculture and rural America as their preferred lender.

 Diversity and inclusion is a part of how we do business, we strive to lead by example and integrate it into every layer of the Association:

-We serve 33 counties across the state, our business portfolio represents the diverse communities that make up the landscape of our state.
+Our business portfolio represents the diverse communities that make up the landscape of New Mexico.

 CREED Council – Culture, Recruitment, Education, Engagement, and Diversity